agastyak1/CraigsLink/README.md

 - Python 3.7 or higher
 - Ollama installed locally ([Download here](https://ollama.ai/))
-- Mistral 7B model has been tested as a balance between speed and accuracy; however, higher parameter models may work better depending on your processing power
+- Llama 3.1 model requires around 20GB of free RAM, tested as balance between speed and accuracy; other models can be used though, with varying results
 ### Installation

 1. **Clone the repository**